 Slowly apply the adhesion sheet.
 Start in the middle and then lower the adhesion sheet onto the rest of the glass plate

 To reduce the number of air bubbles, use the adhesive applicator to sweep the water outwards from underneath the sheet, starting at the center.
 Be careful not to tear the sheet

 Note: Air bubbles under the sheet can distort the first printed layer.
 If the bubbles can’t be removed, consider popping them with a needle.

-- Once the sheet is applied, and is bubble-free and dry, place the glass plate back in the printer and secure with the build plate clamps.
+- Once the sheet is applied and is bubble-free and dry, place the glass plate back in the printer and secure it with the build plate clamps.
 Heat the build plate to 100 ºC so the remaining water under the sheet can evaporate

 Removing the adhesion sheet

 The adhesion sheet can be used multiple times, but once it has been damaged, you may need to replace it.

 To remove the adhesion sheet from the glass plate, take the following steps:

 - Remove the glass plate from the Ultimaker 3

 - Take one of the corners of the adhesion sheet and peel it approximately 3 cm from the glass plate surface